vectorgrp/sil-kit/docs/simulation/synchronization.rst

 time advances in a coordinated manner.
 These synchronization algorithms are either governed by a dedicated ``SyncMaster`` or executed in a distributed way.

+Synchronization is enabled on a per-participant base by configuring a :ref:`sec:cfg-participant-controller`, and by using its :ref:`C++ API<sec:api-participant-controller>`.
+In summary, the participant controller's SimTask callback is executed whenever a new timestep is executed.

 .. _sec:sim-time-sync:

 Time Synchronization